tapilab/is-karthikbmk/README.md

 Here's the main conclusions and a list of directions for improvement.

-1. Generate the summary instead of extracting it.
+1. Generate the summary instead of extracting it
 2. Train on all the DUC Datasets - DUC 2002, 2003....2006
 3. Regularize the Deep Models using Dropout.
+4. Learn the Features from Text instead of Hand-Crafting it
+5. Work on Query Relevant Summarization